Fremantle Stuff > People > Henry Blinco

 The sarcophagus of Henry Blinco in Fremantle Cemetery.
 His first wife Eliza is also remembered on the monument.

-Eliza Blinco, Henry's first wife (he married again; and his widow was alive at his death) predeceased her husband by many years, having died in 1874.
+Eliza Blinco, Henry's first wife (he married again; and his widow Martha was alive at his death) predeceased her husband by many years, having died in 1874.
 That was before the present cemetery opened in 1899, so if her remains are here, they must have been reinterred here from the Skinner St Cemetery.
 Perhaps the tomb was brought here also.
 The brown stone looks older than that usually used in the Carrington St cemetery.
 Martha had the grant of the gravesite from 1907 to 23 October 2007.

 Davidson, Ron 2007, Fremantle Impressions, FACP: 209.

 Seddon, George, 2000, Looking at an Old Suburb: A Walking Guide to Four Blocks of Fremantle, UWAP.
 George Seddon was the owner of Lenaville for many years until his death in 2007.

 Garry Gillard | New: 31 December, 2014 | Now: 26 February, 2018